ilyriyuu/ilyriyuu/README.md

 . . .

-, also special thanks to dandys world. im not in the fandom but i really like the game!
+, also special thanks to dandys world. im not in the fandom but the game is fun